eupston/Deepbox/README.md

 A Deep Learning Audio Plugin that Classifies Beatboxes and converts to midi in Real Time.

 #### Welcome to the Deepbox repository!
 Deepbox is an audio plugin that uses a convulutional neural network to classify and predict beatboxes in realtime.
 You can then create a midi file from the plugin with the corresponding beats.
-It works at any tempo and conforms to the DAW as it's master tempo.
+It works at any tempo and uses the DAW as it's master tempo.
 You can view a demo of Deepbox [here](https://www.youtube.com/watch?v=F6jA0xNGhSM&t=193s).